• Technologies

 A voice system is vital to business operations.
 It connects people in ways other media cannot.
 A voice system also provides additional details and information that keep employees, customers, suppliers, and business partners informed.
 Unplanned downtime of a company’s communication system can come with a high cost, such as a loss of revenue, loss of reputation when customers cannot reach you and even loss of life.
 Voice system downtime can impact your business just as much as a network outage.

-Statistics vary, but one survey found that almost 30 percent of companies do not currently have a contingency plan for business continuity or disaster recovery, in place.
+Statistics vary, but all agree that many companies do not currently have a contingency plan for business continuity or disaster recovery in place.
 This plan is like a playbook for responding to major incidents, which can blindside a company without warning.
 Building a resilient voice communication system, or knowing how your provider handles resiliency, should be part of every business continuity plan.

 What makes a voice communication system resilient?